Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Is short-term renting allowed in Abu Dhabi in 2026?

-As of the first half of 2026, short-term renting is allowed in Abu Dhabi, but only if you operate as a licensed holiday home under the Department of Culture and Tourism (DCT) framework.
+As of early 2026, short-term renting is allowed in Abu Dhabi if the residential property is approved and licensed as a holiday home by the Department of Culture and Tourism Abu Dhabi.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in The United Arab Emirates.